 Provides an underpinning of theory and practice and brings students with disparate backgrounds to a common level of understanding.

-Provides an opportunity to apply theory to practice and to develop skills of the Reflective Practitioner introduced in your first year.
+The second year of the event management course provides an opportunity to apply theory to practice and to develop skills of the Reflective Practitioner introduced in your first year.
 There are two study routes available in this year, one is the traditional taught route and the second is a Work Based Learning route (event internship) where three modules (starred below) are replaced with 12 weeks spent working with an organisation in an events context.

 The final year is your chance to explore areas such as event policy and strategic issues in events, events management, including visitor care and service.